pesovski/market-for-learning-mysql/README.md

 9. Find all the products that are added in someone's cart
 10. Find all the products purchased by a person whose surname starts with 'D'
 11. Find all the products that are purchased, but the order is still not fully completed
+12. Find whether Jane Doe has ordered any products from the Sports category